 I love bold graphic patterns, and this rug from Anthropologie caught my eye.
 I noticed right away that this fun, almost optical illusion pattern was made up of many triangles put together.
 So I headed to the fabric store for my colorless combo.
 When you look at this finished piece, it may appear daunting and impossible, but really it's just one little square at a time, all straight line sewing.

-Iron the fabric flat and then cut out your squares.
+Next, iron the fabric flat and then cut out your squares.
 You will cut 7-inch squares.
-For the size of quilt created for this tutorial, you will need about 58 squares in each of the three colors -- this will give you a couple extras.
-I used a rotary cutter and mat to cut my squares.
+For the size of quilt created for this tutorial, you will need about 58 squares in each of the three colors — this will give you a couple extras.
+We used a rotary cutter and mat to cut my squares.

 Draw a diagonal line down the center of half the white squares and all the black squares.
 On the white fabric I suggest a colored washable fabric pen, and on the black a white fabric chalk pencil.

 Put the fabric in pairs: White with white and black with grey, good sides of the fabric together.
 Stitch down either side of the lines on the fabric, leaving a 1/4-inch seam allowance.
 Work in big batches and stitch one after another without cutting the thread between them, then sew down the other side of each one.